shaniadicen/simple-queueing-simulation/README.md

   - Average and maximum total time in system
   - Utilization of the resource

-_The simulation peroid is 40 minutes._
+_The simulation period is 40 minutes._

 The tables below are the random digit assignments for interarrival and service times.